How aged care advocacy can help you

 - support you at any stage throughout a complaint process.

 What rights do people receiving aged care have?

-The rights are set out in the Charter of Residents’ Rights and Responsibilities — Residential Care and the Charter of Rights and Responsibilities — Home Care.
+The rights are set out in the Charter of Aged Care Rights.

-These charters can be accessed on myagedcare.gov.au or through our website agedcarequality.gov.au.
+This charter can be accessed on agedcare.health.gov.au or through our website agedcarequality.gov.au.

-You can also ask an advocacy agency for a copy of either charter.
+You can also ask an advocacy agency for a copy of the charter.